OffprintStudios/dragonfish/README.md

 In order to achieve successful compilation of the backend code, you must create a `.env` file in the root project directory containing both a `DATABASE_URL` pointing to a valid MongoDB server along with a database, e.g. `mongodb://localhost:27017/my_database`, and a `JWT_SECRET` with any development key you want.

+### Developing in Docker
+If you just want to use `docker-compose`, you can follow these steps.

+- Edit `sample.env` to use an *actual* secret.
+- Copy `sample.env` to `.env`
+- Run `docker-compose up`

+After following these steps, you should have your very own copy of Offprint running on port 3000.

 ## Contributing

 TODO: Flesh this section out.